guymunday/wildish/README.md

 Agency site for Wildish & Co

 ## 🚀 Quick start

-Navigate into your new site’s directory and start it up.
+Navigate the site’s directory and start it up.

 ```bash
 cd wildish